 Although technically not a web search engine, Internet Archive does let users search for iterations of a website in the past.
 You can check how a website looked in the past, of your choice of selected date.
 Apart from just browsing through older iterations of websites, the Internet Archive is also a great source for millions of public books, images, software, movies, videos and much more.

 For Reverse searching of images, that is, to search for content by uploading an image, TinEye is one of the best services.
-You can also find some alternatives to TinEye here, Best Reverse Image search engines and mobile applications.
+You can also find some alternatives to TinEye by visiting our best reverse image search engines and mobile applications article.

 3. Search for Mobile

 Out of the services listed above, many of them do offer their own standalone mobile applications.
 You can make use of these applications to search directly from your mobile application.
 You can find both Android and iOS mobile applications for DuckDuckGo, Wolfram Alpha, Yahoo!
 Search, Bing, Yandex, Ask Mobile, Dogpile and more.

 Are Your Happy with These Google Alternative Search Engines?

 Now that we’ve come to the end of the best Google Alternative article, how many of these search engines have caught your attention?
 Do check them out and let us know which Google alternative search engine are you going to use.
 Also, if we missed any search engine which should be on the list but isn’t, let us know in the comments section down below.